ShivakrishnaDharmavaram/Capstone_Project_UI_API_Testing_With_Playwright_JS/README.md

 3. Use logger instead of console.log
 4. Add tags to new tests
 5. Update this README for new test files

 ---

-## License

-MIT

----

-## Contact

-For questions or issues, please refer to the project documentation or contact the development team.

----